adex720/Ascension/ascensions.md

 ## Reasons to add ascension (Concept A) <a name="ascension"></a>
 - Concept A is less work than B. It is also easier to understand.
-- Ascensions will become significantly easier the more you have them matching the way of rebiths and prestiges.
+- Ascensions will become significantly easier the more you have them matching the way of rebirths and prestiges.
 - With a large number of heroes, players will have different buffs making them feel unique.
 - This concept is way easier and faster to implement than B.

 ### From the perspective of high prestige player <a name="ascension-high"></a>
 - High prestige players will get op buffs.
-- The benifit of having large prestige count boosts immiaditely.
+- The benefit of having large prestige count boosts immediately.

 ### From the perspective of middle prestige player <a name="ascension-middle"></a>
-- The first opportunity to prestgie happens around the point where the prestigeshop gets repeating.
+- The first opportunity to prestige happens around the point where the prestigeshop gets repeating.

 ### From the perspective of low prestige player <a name="ascension-low"></a>
-- The higher requirement of prestiges makes the feature feel more rare and the feeling of reaching it will be very rewarding.
+- The higher requirement of prestiges makes the feature feel rarer and the feeling of reaching it will be very rewarding.

 ## Reasons to add dimensions (Concept B) <a name="dimension"></a>
 - The first ascension is reached earlier making more players affected by it.
-- This concept is less repeative making the bot less repeative too.
+- This concept is less repetitive making the bot less repetitive too.
 - Ascensions won't (at least very quickly) become very fast.
 - If a player regrets ascending he can just go back to the original dimension.
 - All players play the new ascensions the same way.
-- Progres on the first ascension cntinues over time so the very late prestigeshop perks make still sense existing.
+- Progress on the first ascension continues over time so the very late prestigeshop perks make still sense existing.
 - The concept feels big and adds depth to the game.

 ### From the perspective of high prestige player <a name="dimension-high"></a>